Slow Cooker Sausage, Apples & Fennel

 It’s been a hot minute since I’ve done a slow cooker recipe here on the blog.
-But behind the scenes, I’ve been using this versatile appliance for meals as often as I can (usually making my chicken parmesan soup).
+But behind the scenes, I’ve been using this versatile appliance for meals as often as I can (usually making crockpot soups like my chicken parmesan soup).

 I like being able to get the minimal prep work for dinner out of the way in the morning (I work on it while my coffee brews), and then being able to sit down to dinner after a hard day’s work without much additional effort at all.